Comment on page

 - Client Secret: Secret from the save screen on GitLab

-Once you save the dialog, a new button will appear that will let you connect to your application.
-Clicking on it will redirect you to your Gitlab Enterprise authorization page.
-When you run this for the first time, you may see a warning page on GitLab to ask you to confirm that you want to use the application you created above.
+Save the configuration and a new button will appear to connect to your application.
+Click on the button and you will be redirected to your GitLab Enterprise authorization page.
+When you first integrate Release with GitLab, you may see a warning page on GitLab asking you to confirm that you want to use the application you created above.

-Authorize the application, you'll be redirected back to Release and you'll be ready to start using Release.
+Authorize the application, and you'll be redirected to Release to start using your GitLab repositories with Release.